sanity/quickml/README.md

 on training data that you feed it.
 [Learn more on Wikipedia](http://en.wikipedia.org/wiki/Decision_tree_learning).

 QuickDT is a Java Decision Tree Learning library designed to be flexible, easy to use, fast, and effective.
 QuickDT was written by
-[Ian Clarke](http://blog.locut.us/) to scratch an itch during his work on [Moboscope](http://moboscope.com/).
+[Ian Clarke](http://blog.locut.us/).
 The initial public release was on 2011-09-21.

 What are the alternatives?
 --------------------------